-The man reaches out his hat,
+The man holds out his hat, waves of sorrow

 As people avoid his glance, he sees